ElliotKillick/qvm-create-windows-qube/README.md

 # qvm-create-windows-qube

-qvm-create-windows-qube is a tool for quickly and conveniently creating new Windows qubes with Qubes Windows Tools as well as other packages such as Firefox pre-installed modularly and automatically.
+qvm-create-windows-qube is a tool for quickly and conveniently installing fresh new Windows qubes with Qubes Windows Tools as well as other packages such as Firefox pre-installed modularly and automatically.
 It also benefits privacy and anominity by reseting unique identifiers present in every Windows installation such as the MachineGUID, NTFS drive Volume Serial Number and more.

 ## Installation